membraneframework-labs/sebex/README.md

 ## Development

-We use [Pipenv] to manage a virtual environment, which is based on **Python 3.7**.
-Run `pipenv install --dev` to install all dependencies.
-To synchronize installation requirements from `Pipfile` to `setup.py` run `make setup.py` inside `pipenv shell`.
+We use [Poetry] to manage a dependencies, virtual environments and builds.
+Run `poetry install` to install all dependencies.
+To build wheels run `make build`.

-Python tests are run using pytest, run `pytest` inside `pipenv shell` to execute them.
+Python tests are run using pytest, run `pytest` inside `poetry shell` to execute them.
 To run Elixir analyzer test, run `mix test` within its directory.

 ## Support and questions